o3de/o3de.org/content/docs/user-guide/interactivity/robotics/overview.md

   - A small room level with a `Panda Franka` robotic arm for R&D in manipulation domain.
   - Suitable for use-cases with robotic arms, presenting a gripper.
 Items for manipulation are included.
   - It is possible to manipulate the items with a provided ROS 2 launcher script.

+:bulb: The template repositories also include examples that you can try out by following their README files.

 ## Demos